LassoSoft/LassoGuide/lasso_guide_source/operations/xml.rst

    name set to "none".

 In all cases, the resulting value from the `xml` method will be the root element of the document.
-This will be an object of type `xml_element`.
+This will be an object of type :type:`xml_element`.
 It's important to note that this is not the `xml_document` object, which differs from the root element node.
 This behavior is a departure from that of the `xml_DOMImplementation` object which does return the `xml_document` object itself.
 The owning `xml_document` object can be obtained from any node within that document by calling the `xml_node->ownerDocument` method.